Live entertainment and events ask a lot of an audiovisual system.

 What defines great AV for Live Events

-Equipment selection and layout prioritise stability, airflow, and service access.
+Equipment choice and layout come down to stability, airflow and easy service access.

 Systems suited to live operation